phkunt/Image_sort/README.md

 # Image_sort
-Used to sort and backup images based on metadata.
+Small App to sort and backup images based on metadata.
 Furthermore it is able to backup the pictures in the same structure on an external Volume.

 ## Usage